-Ceridian Payroll Processing - On the day of payroll, the Fiscal Manager performs the following payroll processing procedures for employees:
+Altres ALTRESPayroll Processing - On the day of payroll is due, the AM performs the following payroll processing procedures for employees:

-- Update employee information, tax and other base payroll information from authorized Payroll Authorization Forms, Change of Status Forms, W-4, HW-4, and other benefit forms authorized by the employee and/or Executive Director of the school. - The Executive Director/assistant Director's reviews and signs off and sends the timesheets to the Fiscal Manager. - Check the cash balances of the main Checking accounts. - Enter payroll information into the Ceridian Payroll system - After payroll is processed, the Governing Board Treasurer or Executive Director review the payroll and then the fiscal manager will accept the payroll for processing - Two (2) days after processing payroll in Ceridian, the fiscal Manager picks up the paychecks at the bank. - From the Ceridian reports, the Fiscal Manager compiles a journal entry.
-This entry posts the withdrawal of funds from the bank as a credit and the appropriate allocation of totals to wages, withholdings and payroll taxes as a debit.
+• Update employee information, tax and other base payroll information from authorized Payroll Authorization Forms, Change of Status Forms, W-4, HW-4, and other benefit forms authorized by the employee and/or ED of the school.

+- Enter payroll information into the ALTRES Payroll system - After payroll has been inputted, the AM will accept the payroll for processing - Two (2) days after processing payroll in ALTRES, paper paychecks or pay stubs are mailed to the school. - From the ALTRES reports, the AM compiles a journal entry.
+This entry posts the withdrawal of funds from the bank as a credit and the appropriate allocation of total wages, withholdings and payroll taxes as a debit.